mohd-afeef-badri/psd/demos/linear-elasticity/tutorial-3.md

 In the terminal \sh{cd} to the folder \sh{/home/PSD-tutorials/linear-elasticity}.
 Launch \sh{PSD\_PreProcess} from the terminal, to do so run the following command.

 \begin{lstlisting}[style=BashInputStyle]
-PSD_PreProcess -problem linear-elasticity -dimension 2 -dirichletconditions 2 \
+PSD_PreProcess -problem linear_elasticity -dimension 2 -dirichletconditions 2 \
 -postprocess u
 \end{lstlisting}